bklaric1/soc_fgpa_docs/content/4_fpga.typ

 IPs are pre-designed, reusable functional blocks, since they are mostly common modules found in many designs.
 They are used to further enhance the functionality of FPGAs.
 As said, they are implemented from the manufacturer, but can also be implemented from a developer after production.
 They are usually licensed and sold @izumi2018.

-As seen in @fig:fpga_complex_architecture, FPGAs incorporate the IPs in many different forms, such as different controllers, RAM blocks, Digital Signal Processing (DSP) blocks and even whole processor subsystems.
+As seen in @fig:fpga_complex_architecture, FPGAs incorporate the IPs in many different forms, such as different controllers, RAM blocks, Digital Signal Processor (DSP) blocks and even whole processor subsystems.

 #figure(
   image("/figures/4_fpga/FPGA_complex_architecture.jpg", width: 75%),